awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 To modify the settings for a CodeDeploy deployment group in the CodeDeploy console, see [Change Deployment Group Settings with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployment-groups-edit.html) in the *AWS CodeDeploy User Guide*\.

 A tutorial walking through the steps needed to create a service using the blue/green deployment type is provided\.
-For more information, see [Tutorial: Creating a Service Using a Blue/Green Deployment](create-blue-green.md)\.
+For more information, see [Tutorial: Creating a service using a blue/green deployment](create-blue-green.md)\.

 Support for performing a blue/green deployment has been added for AWS CloudFormation\.
 For more information, see [Perform Amazon ECS blue/green deployments through CodeDeploy using AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/blue-green.html) in the *AWS CloudFormation User Guide*\.